Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/17-RTL-IP-with-AIE-Engines/README.md

     Note the following points:

     * The script creates a Vivado Design Suite project; this is required to create any IP because all source and constraint files need to be local to the IP.
-    * Lines 40 and 41 are used to associate the correct clock pins to the interfaces.
+    * Lines 34 and 35 are used to associate the correct clock pins to the interfaces.
 This is required for the Vitis compiler which links those interfaces to the platform clocking.

         ```tcl
         ipx::associate_bus_interfaces -busif in_sample -clock ap_clk [ipx::current_core]
         ipx::associate_bus_interfaces -busif out_sample -clock ap_clk [ipx::current_core]
         ```
-    * On lines 44 and 45 the `FREQ_HZ` bus parameter is removed.
-This parameter is used in IP integrator, and is to make sure the associated clock of the interface is used correctly.
-However, the Vitis compiler sets this during the compilation process, and having it set in the IP will cause the compiler to incorrectly link the clocks.
+    * On lines 38 and 39 the `FREQ_HZ` bus parameter is removed.
+This parameter is used in Vivado IP integrator to ensure corrent association of the clock interface.
+The Vitis compiler sets this during the compilation process, and having it set in the IP may cause the compiler to incorrectly link the clocks.

         ```tcl
         ipx::remove_bus_parameter FREQ_HZ [ipx::get_bus_interfaces in_sample -of_objects [ipx::current_core]]
         ipx::remove_bus_parameter FREQ_HZ [ipx::get_bus_interfaces out_sample -of_objects [ipx::current_core]]
         ```

-    * At the end of the script there is the `package_xo` command.
-This command analyzes the IP that was created to make sure proper AXI interfaces are used and other rule checks are followed.
+    * At the end of the script notice the `package_xo` command.
+This command analyzes the newly created IP to make sure it contains the proper AXI interfaces.
 It then creates the XO file in the same location as the IP repository.
 A key function used in this command is the `-output_kernel_xml`.
 The `kernel.xml` file is key to the RTL kernel as it describes to the Vitis tool how the kernel should be controlled.
 You can find more information on [RTL kernels and their requirements](https://docs.amd.com/r/en-US/ug1393-vitis-application-acceleration/Packaging-RTL-Kernels).

         ```tcl
         package_xo -kernel_name $kernelName \